seecloud/install-image-builder/README.md

 ##Overview

-os-image-builder creates OS installation ISO image based on Ubuntu CD for offline installation of Managed Services appliances.
+os-image-builder creates OS installation ISO image based on Ubuntu CD/CentOS 7 CD
+for offline installation of Managed Services appliances.

 ##Requirements

-The image builder is known to work on Ubuntu, so it is suggested to use this distribution on your build host.
+The image builder is known to work on Ubuntu and Mac OS X, so it is suggested to use this distribution on your build host.
 You also need to download and install the following tools:
  * Packer image building tool (https://www.packer.io/docs/installation.html)
- * GnuPG (sudo apt-get install gnupg)
+ * GnuPG
- * QEMU machine emulator and virtualizer (sudo apt-get install qemu-system-x86)
+ * QEMU machine emulator and virtualizer for Linux
+ * Virtual Box for MAC OS X

 ##Configuration